 In order to learn more about this and the best way to learn Spanish in Costa Rica, continue reading!

-3 Common Ways of Learning Spanish In Costa Rica
+3 Ways on How to Learn Spanish In Costa Rica

 This is where you get language instruction with at least half the class in Spanish and the other part in English